-DSC has been successful in mapping the consumer behavior.
-Along with the products, it also focus on developing direct relationship with the customers they were dealing with.
+DSC has been successful in mapping the consumer behaviour.
+Along with the products, it also focuses on developing a direct relationship with the customers they were dealing with.
 The focus is more on the brand experience which can be seen in their every marketing move.

 The company knows its audience and curates the messages specifically to keep them engaged.
 With each delivery, customers get a “Bathroom Minutes” magazine which resembles the funny pages of a newspaper, life and grooming tips, as well as articles answering some quirky questions.